Veem is a San Francisco based Payment Service Provider (PSP).

 3.1 Payment Purpose.
 You warrant and represent that your use of the Services is solely to receive and make payments for goods and services as permitted under these Terms.

 3.2 Payment Limits.
 The amount of funds you can send or receive may be restricted based on a risk assessment and the amount of verification on your User Account.
 Your User profile will tell you what is required to increase your limits.
-For questions, please contact Support at (877) 279-2629 or email [email protected].
+For questions, please contact Client Services at (877) 279-2629 or email [email protected].

 3.3 Payment Review.
 We review and monitor payment transactions for risk, fraud, money laundering and terrorist financing activity.
 For certain potentially high-risk transactions, we will place a hold on the payment, conduct a review, may contact you for additional information, and either clear or cancel the payment.
 In order to prevent financial loss to you or to us, we may place a delay on a payment for a period of time, refuse to process a payment, or deactivate your User Account.
 If we have reason to suspect that you are using the Services to violate local, state or federal laws, we may share information about you with law enforcement agencies.